akeneo/pim-docs/cloud_edition/flexibility_mode/docs/crontasks.rst

 We provide a wrapper in the default crontab that intend to simplify the usage of the crontab for the PIM.
 This shell wrapper is defined on top of the crontab with the variable *SHELL* and will take care of prepending the path of the PIM and the console binary also taking care of the logs.
-Logs will be writen in the PIM logs directory by default with this wrapper.
+Logs will be written in the PIM logs directory by default with this wrapper.

 If you don't want to use this wrapper you can prepend `SHELL=/bin/bash`, for example, before your cronjobs and do any custom implementation.